derrekyoung/appd-agent-management/README.md

 ## Requirements
 * Supported on Linux & OS X only.
 No Windows support
-* Python 2.7 on the central distribution server
+* Local & Remote installs: Unzip utility available on the destination servers
-* Python Fabric on the central distribution server
+* Remote installs: Python 2.7 on the central distribution server
-* Unzip utility available on the destination servers
+* Remote installs: Python Fabric on the central distribution server

 ## Capabilities
 * Install/upgrade the **Java** Agent